BrandonDu/ECON_428_Final_Project/README.md

 ### Evaluating Optimizer
 To evaluate the optimizer, we provide the **evaluate_optimizer** function.
 The function takes in the optimizer type as a string ("ARO" or "GA"), the parameters for the optimizer as a dictionary, the training and testing data, and a flag for whether it is classification.
 The function returns the portfolio value based on the trading strategy described, loss information, total time it took to train the model, and time it took to train the model per stock.
+The user should create an Images folder in the repository to save plots given by this function.

 ```python
 train_end_date = datetime.now() - timedelta(days=730)